GISBlox/GISBlox.IO.GeoParquet/README.md

 # GISBlox.IO.GeoParquet

 ## Introduction
-This library allows you to read and write [GeoParquet files](https://github.com/opengeospatial/geoparquet/) in a simple and efficient way to and from [System.Data.DataTable](https://learn.microsoft.com/en-us/dotnet/api/system.data.datatable?view=net-9.0)s.
+This library allows you to read and write [GeoParquet files](https://github.com/opengeospatial/geoparquet/) in a simple and efficient way.

 ## Features